Table of Contents

-Will you let others use the SSPL?
+Will you let others use the new license?
 Can they use it on their own?

 Yes, anyone can adopt this license, and we hope that many organizations and individuals will use it to protect themselves, their communities, and their intellectual property.

-How does the SSPL change the current usage of MongoDB Community Server?
+How does the license change the current usage of MongoDB Community Server?
 Are those users grandfathered in?

-What are the implications of the SSPL on applications built using MongoDB and made available as a service (SaaS)?
+What are the implications of this new license on applications built using MongoDB and made available as a service (SaaS)?

 The copyleft condition of Section 13 of the SSPL applies only when you are offering the functionality of MongoDB, or modified versions of MongoDB, to third parties as a service.
 There is no copyleft condition for other SaaS applications that use MongoDB as a database.

-What are the implications of the SSPL on your customers and partners?
+What are the implications of this new license on your customers and partners?